Can iPhone users tell if Android read text?

 In short, iPhone and Android don't share read receipt info.
 Stick to apps that support both platforms for this feature.

-Can iPhone users see if an Android user has read their text?
+Can iPhone users tell if an Android user read their text?

-No, iPhone users can't see if an Android user has read their text. iMessage read receipts only work between iPhones.
+No, iPhone users can't tell if an Android user read their text.
+SMS technology doesn't support read receipts between different operating systems.

 Was this page helpful?